Torsion subgroups of small cancellation groups: Quadric complexes and quadrization of a complex

 In this section we define the quadrization of a complex and state some results concerning quadrizations of \cftfs complexes.
-We begin with some necessary notions concerning graphs and CAT(0) square complexes.
+We begin with some necessary notions concerning CAT(0) square complexes.

-A \textit{graph} is a $1$-dimensional CW-complex with $0$-cells called \textit{vertices} and $1$-cells called \textit{edges}.
-Distances between vertices in graphs are always measured by the \textit{standard graph metric} which is defined for a pair of vertices $u$ and $v$ as the number of edges in the shortest path connecting $u$ and $v$.
-Graph $\Gamma$ is \textit{simplicial} if there is no edge in $\Gamma$ with both endpoints attached to one vertex and no two edges of $\Gamma$ having their endpoints attached to the same unordered pair of vertices.
-Let $\Gamma$ be a graph with the set of vertices $V$ and the set of edges $E$.
-Let $V'$ be a subset of the set of vertices $V$.
-The subgraph $\Gamma'$ of $\Gamma$ consisting of the set of vertices $V'$ and the set of edges $E':=\{(u,v)|u,v\in V', (u,v)\in E\}$ is called the \textit{subgraph induced by} $V'$.

-A simplicial graph $\Gamma$ is \textit{bipartite} if the set of its vertices can be partitioned into two nonempty sets such that no edge has both of its endpoints in the same set.

-A \textit{link} of a $0$-cell $v$ of a $2$-complex $X$ (denoted $X_v$) is the graph whose vertices correspond to the ends of $1$-cells of $X$ incident to $v$, and an edge joins vertices corresponding to the ends of $1$-cells $e_1, e_2$ iff there is a $2$-cell $F$ such that $e_1,e_2 \in \partial F$.

-A \textit{CAT(0) square complex} is a square complex for which the metric obtained by making each square isometric to the standard Euclidean square satisfies the CAT(0) condition, which is a metric nonpositive curvature condition concerning thinness of its geodesic triangles.
-We use a combinatorial characterization of the CAT(0) condition for square complexes which follows from the Gromov's link condition, and take it as the definition.

-\begin{df} A square complex $X$ is CAT(0) if it is simply connected and for any $0$-cell $v\in X$ the shortest embedded cycle in the link of $v$ has length at least $4$. \end{df}

-If $X$ is a disc diagram, the CAT(0) condition means that each internal vertex is incident to at least four squares.
+A \textit{CAT(0) square complex} is a square complex for which the metric obtained by making each square isometric to the regular Euclidean square of side length $1$ satisfies the CAT(0) condition, which is a metric nonpositive curvature condition concerning thinness of geodesic triangles.
+We use a combinatorial characterization of the CAT(0) condition for the square complexes which follows from Gromov's link condition, and take it as the definition. \begin{df} A square complex $X$ is CAT(0) if it is simply connected and for any $0$-cell $v\in X$ the shortest embedded cycle in the link of $v$ has length at least $4$. \end{df} If $X$ is a disc diagram, the CAT(0) condition means that each internal vertex is incident to at least four squares.

 Let $X$ be a $2$-complex with embedded $2$-cells.
 Let $X_0, X_2$ be the sets of $0$-cells and $2$-cells of $X$.
 Let $\Gamma_X$ be a bipartite graph on the vertex set $X_0\cup X_2$ where an edge joins $v\in X_0$ with $F\in X_2$ whenever $v\in \partial F$.
-The following notion was introduced by N. Hoda \cite[Section 3.2]{hoda2019quadric}. \begin{df} The \textit{quadrization} $Y$ of a complex $X$ is the $4$-flag completion $Y=\overline{\Gamma_X}$ i.e.~a complex obtained from $\Gamma_X$ by spanning a $2$-cell on each of its nontrivial $4$-cycles. \end{df}
+The following notion was introduced by N.Hoda. \begin{df}\cite[Section 3.2]{hoda2019quadric} The \textit{quadrization} $Y$ of a complex $X$ is the $4$-flag completion $Y=\overline{\Gamma_X}$ i.e.~a complex obtained from $\Gamma_X$ by spanning a $2$-cell on each of its nontrivial $4$-cycles. \end{df}

+If we additionally assume that every $1$-cell of $X$ is contained in the boundary of a $2$-cell then simply connectedness of $X$ implies simply connectedness of its quadrization \cite[Lemma 3.9]{hoda2019quadric}.